The Patriot (2000 film)

-The Patriot is a 2000 American epic historical war film written by Robert Rodat, directed by Roland Emmerich and starring Mel Gibson, Chris Cooper, Heath Ledger and Jason Isaacs.
-The story takes place mainly in rural Berkeley County in South Carolina and depicts Benjamin Martin (Gibson), an American colonist opposed to going to war with Great Britain who, along with his adult son, (Ledger) gets swept into the Revolutionary War when his home life is disrupted and one of his sons is murdered by a cruel British officer (Isaacs).
+The Patriot is a 2000 American epic historical drama war film directed by Roland Emmerich and written by Robert Rodat.
+The film stars Mel Gibson, Heath Ledger, Joely Richardson, Jason Isaacs, Chris Cooper, and Tom Wilkinson.
+Set in Berkeley County, South Carolina, it follows Benjamin Martin (Gibson), an American colonist who is opposed to going to war with Great Britain but, along with his son Gabriel (Ledger), gets swept into the American Revolutionary War when his home life is disrupted, and one of his sons is murdered by a cruel British officer (Isaacs).
 Rodat has said Martin is a composite character based on four historical men: Andrew Pickens, Francis Marion, Daniel Morgan and Thomas Sumter.

-Most of the film's events occur in the Southern theater of the war.
-Despite receiving generally positive reviews from critics, it was harshly criticized by British critics and historians and stirred controversy in the United Kingdom due to its themes of anti-British sentiment, its fictionalized portrayal of British figures and atrocities, including killing wounded soldiers and prisoners of war, the film's main villain shooting a child in cold blood and an ahistorical scene in which a church filled with colonists is locked and burned which was controversial due to it being similar to the Oradour-sur-Glane massacre, a World War II war crime perpetrated by the Waffen-SS in June 1944.
-In his review of the film, critic Roger Ebert wrote, "None of it has much to do with the historical reality of the Revolutionary War".
+The Patriot had its world premiere in Century City on June 27, 2000, and was theatrically released in the United States on June 30, 2000.
+It received positive reviews from critics and grossed $215.3 million against a $110 million budget.
+The film generated controversy due to themes of anti-British sentiment and was criticized by historians over its fictionalized portrayal of British figures and atrocities.

 Plot

-During the American Revolutionary War in 1776, Captain Benjamin Martin, a veteran of the French and Indian War and a widower with seven children, is called to Charleston to vote in the South Carolina General Assembly on a levy supporting the Continental Army.
-Fearing war against Great Britain and not wanting to force others to fight when he will not, Benjamin abstains; the vote is nonetheless passed, and, against his father's wishes, Benjamin's eldest son Gabriel joins the Army.
+In 1776, during the American Revolutionary War, Benjamin Martin, a French and Indian War veteran and a widower with seven children, is called to Charles Town (Charleston) to vote in the South Carolina General Assembly on a levy supporting the Continental Army.
+Benjamin abstains, fearing war against Great Britain and not wanting to force others to fight when he himself would not.
+Still, the vote passes, and Benjamin's oldest son, Gabriel, joins the Continental Army against his father's wishes.

-Two years later, Charleston falls to the British and a wounded Gabriel returns home carrying dispatches.
-The Martins care for both British and American wounded from a nearby battle before British Dragoons led by Colonel William Tavington arrive, arrest Gabriel with the intention of hanging him as a spy, and seize Benjamin's African American workers for their own use.
-When Benjamin's son Thomas tries to free Gabriel, he is shot and killed by Tavington, who then orders the Martins' house burned and all wounded Americans executed.
-After the British leave, Benjamin, accompanied by his two younger sons, set up a row of muskets and ambush the British convoy transporting Gabriel.
-Benjamin skillfully, yet brutally, slaughters several British troops with his tomahawk.
-A British survivor tells Tavington of the attack, earning Benjamin the moniker of the "Ghost".
+Four years later, in 1780, Charlestown falls to the British Army, and a wounded Gabriel returns home carrying rebel dispatches.
+The Martins care for wounded British and American soldiers before British dragoons arrive, led by Colonel William Tavington.
+Tavington press gangs the Martins' African-American former slaves into the army and arrests Gabriel as a spy.
+Gabriel's brother Thomas tries to free him, but Tavington kills Thomas, then orders the Martins' house burned and all the wounded Americans executed.
+After the British leave, Benjamin and two of his younger sons ambush the British convoy transporting Gabriel.
+They succeed in killing all the soldiers and rescuing Gabriel.